hindu-comm/weblogs/manasataramgini/2014/08/2014-08-03_the-fourth-story.md

 and his followers and committed arson on his Ashram.
 The nayA-al-Kaʿbah structure was apparently completely demolished by the black t-shirt activists.
-In the clash that ensued S108VKBji was beheaded and his headless corpse was hoisted on to a lamp post outside the Ashram.
+In the clash that ensued S108VKBji was beheaded and his headless corpse was hoisted on toa lamp post outside the Ashram.
 In the assault and stampede that followed 55 people are supposed to have been killed….